-(64) Fondazione Caracciolo, 'Il trasporto pubblico in Italia.
+(65) Fondazione Caracciolo, 'Il trasporto pubblico in Italia.
 Stato, prospettive e confronti internazionali', 2012.

-The Transport Authority is operational and is consolidating its work and activities.
-The Transport Authority, legally established in 2011, was set up in September 2013 and became operational in January 2014.
+Transport Authority, legally established in 2011, was set up in September 2013 and became operational in January 2014.
 Full staff enrolment is still pending, but the authority has already started taking some regulatory actions, for example on access to railway infrastructure, passenger rights, airport tariffs and tender criteria for highways and local public transport.
 This could help to address some of the major barriers to competition.
 The national reform programme also envisaged the adoption of specific measures to improve the sector's efficiency, such as increasing the use of open tendering procedures and standard costs in public procurement and the use of intelligent transport systems by December 2014.
 However, no significant progress has been made in this respect.
 Italy did not provide the Intelligent Transport System progress report that was due in 2014.

 No significant progress has been made to improve the management of ports and their connections with the hinterland.
 Decree law 'Sblocca Italia' mentions the adoption of a National Strategic Plan for Ports and Logistics which will mainly focus on reorganising existing port authorities and promoting intermodal transport by strengthening certain connections (e.g. crucial port/airport links).
-However, so far concrete steps have not been taken and political discussions to determine the details are expected in 2015. interconnections only improvements have been made, among them the new Venice-Mestre access to the North Sea-Baltic and Mediterranean Corridora and rail and road access to the port of Civitavecchia from the Scandinavian-Mediterranean Corridor.
+However, so far concrete steps have not been taken and political discussions to determine the details are expected in 2015.
+On interconnections only limited improvements have been made, among them the new Venice-Mestre access to the North Sea-Baltic and Mediterranean Corridora and rail and road access to the port of Civitavecchia from the Scandinavian-Mediterranean Corridor.
 Works to improve the accessibility of the other Trans-European Transport Network core network ports to the Trans-European Transport Network core network corridors are lagging behind.
 A national airport plan was approved by the Council of Ministers in September 2014 and final adoption should follow soon.